MugilanGN/UltraSockets/README.md

 ## The Server
 The Server object is the host computer.
 However, it is not really a "host" anymore due to the message routing that takes place under UltraSockets.
 While it is a server at a technical level, the user will not be able to tell the difference between it, and any other client.

-### server = Server(host,port,connections,name)
+### server = Server(hostname,connections,name)
 This will create the server object.

-Host will be the IP of the host.
-In this case the server is the host, so your own IP address will be entered as a string: "192.168.x.xxx" for example.
+Hostname will be the IP of the host and the port.
+In this case the server is the host, so your own IP address will be entered as a string."192.168.x.xxx:8000" for example, where 8000 is the port.

 Port is the port on which communications will take place.
 It will be a number like 8000.